 - Ride your "should" bike split versus your "could" bike split.
 Your Could split is what you tell your friends you could ride on a good day, when you're out together for your Saturday ride.
 If you say you "could ride a 5:50," your Should split is likely 6:00 and is defined as the bike split that yields a good run (see above bullets).

 - In our experience, 80-90 percent of the Ironman field doesn't know how to race.
 If you find yourself doing the opposite of everyone else, you're doing the right thing.
 If Jimmy is "king of this random hill" at mile 46 of the bike...don't join him!
 Lots of people passing you in the first 40 miles?
 That's good, don't join in.
 Going backwards through the field on a hill?
 Great!

 - Think you made the mistake of riding too easy?
 You now have 26 miles to fix that mistake.
 Make the mistake of riding too hard?
-That mistake now has 26 miles to express itself, to the tune of X miles at 17-18? walking pace vs X miles at 8-12? running pace.
-Do the math.
+That mistake now has 26 miles to express itself, to the tune of X miles at 17-18' walking pace vs X miles at 8-12' running pace.
+Do the math or use a pace calculator.
 How great is that bike split going to look as you are walking/shuffling the last 10 miles of the run?
 The Ironman run course is littered with fit dudes walking and talking about what a great bike split they had.
 Don't join them.

 - Every time you feel yourself about to roll the dice and race, look at where you are.
 Are you at The Line / Mile 18?
 If not, please stick to the plan!